 The route from Whitney Portal is much more beautiful: it goes through Lake Tulainyo (the highest named lake in North America), Wales Lake (3573m) and Wallace Lake (3497m).
 These are rarely visited lakes.

-You start from Whitney Portal and follow the route to the base of Mt Morgenson but you continue past Morgenson towards Wales Lake, and descend the gentle slope towards its eastern shore.
-On the way you pass Mt Tunnabora (4135m), which lies to the right of Tulainyo Lake, Mt Russell (4294m), which lies to your left, Mt Morgenson (4245m), a little further down from Mt Russell, and you have a view of Mt Barnard (4264m) further down.
-When you read the lakes, you have impressive views of Mt Hale.
-The price you pay for entering this remote region is the Carillon-Cleaver pass (3980m) and bouldering down Lake Tulainyo (3908m).
+You start from Whitney Portal and follow the route to the base of Mt Morgenson.
+Mountains along the way include: Mt Tunnabora (4135m), which lies to the right of Tulainyo Lake, Mt Russell (4294m), which lies to your left, Mt Morgenson (4245m), a little further down from Mt Russell, and Mt Barnard (4264m) further down to the right of Morgenson.

-It is one of the most amazing sights of the Eastern Sierra, whether man-made or nature-made:
+The citadel is one of the most amazing sights of the Eastern Sierra, whether man-made or nature-made:

 Note: as of 2008 the unelected officials who run the unelected officials of the Inyo National Forest (paid with your tax money) have extended the "Whitney Zone" to the entire Whitney mountaineering route above the Lower Boyscout lake.
 Hiking to Lake Tulainyo requires a Mt Whitney permit (yes, even for a day hike).
-The route that i described here does enter the Whitney Zone.
+The route that i described here does enter the Whitney Zone briefly.
 Please petition your Congress representative to dissolve the Inyo National Forest and return the wilderness to wilderness lovers.